phil-harmoniq/netpkg-tool/README.md

 ### Docker Image

-You can build a Docker image with netpkg-tool, so you can use it in a Docker container without having to install any dependencies like the .NET Core SDK.
+You can build a Docker image with *netpkg-tool*, so you can use it in a Docker container without having to install any dependencies like the .NET Core SDK.

 For more info about it, see the [README](https://github.com/phil-harmoniq/netpkg-tool/blob/master/docker/README.md).